 Welcome to the Linguistics Department

 UF’s Linguistics Department offers the Ph.D., M.A. (both thesis and non-thesis), B.A., and two undergraduate minors (the Linguistics minor and the TESL minor).
 A TESL certificate is offered at the undergraduate level, and a SLAT (Second Language Acquisition and Teaching) certificate at the graduate level.
-We currently have 24 faculty (combining budgeted and affiliated personnel from Languages, Literatures, & Cultures and Spanish & Portuguese), well over 200 undergraduate majors, and approximately 50 graduate students.
+We currently have almost 30 faculty (combining budgeted and affiliated personnel), well over 100 undergraduate majors, and approximately 40 graduate students.

 Please explore these pages to learn more about our faculty, courses, graduate students, activities, and research interests.

 UF Linguists Mailing List

 We have a local linguists’ mailing list.
 You can subscribe or unsubscribe by sending an email to email@example.com with “subscribe uflinguists-L FIRST-NAME LAST-NAME” or “unsubscribe” in the body of the message.
 Be sure to have your automatic signature turned off.
 If you have subscribed to the listserv you can post a message to the list here.